120th Infantry Regiment "Emilia": World War II

 After Italy's entry into World War II the two regiments of the Brigade "Emilia" were reformed by the regimental depots of the 18th Infantry Division "Messina": the 119th Infantry Regiment "Emilia" was reformed on 15 October 1941 in Ancona by the depot of 93rd Infantry Regiment "Messina", while the 120th Infantry Regiment "Emilia" was reformed on the same day in Fano by the depot of the 94th Infantry Regiment "Messina".
 On 1 December 1941 the two regiments were assigned to the 155th Infantry Division "Emilia", which also included the newly formed 155th Artillery Regiment "Emilia", which had been formed by the 2nd Artillery Regiment "Messina" in Pesaro.
-The two infantry regiments consisted of a command, a command company, three fusiliers battalions, a cannons company equipped with 47/32 anti-tank guns, and a mortar company equipped with 81mm Mod.
+The two infantry regiments consisted of a command, a command company, three fusilier battalions, a cannons company equipped with 47/32 anti-tank guns, and a mortar company equipped with 81mm Mod.
 35 mortars.

 In March 1942 the Emilia division was deployed to Kotor in occupied Montenegro.
 After the announcement of the Armistice of Cassibile on 8 September 1943 the division concentrated its forces around the Bay of Kotor and formed with the units of the Royal Italian Navy a defense perimeter.
 The division refused German demands to surrender and on 14 September 1943 went on the offensive and against German forces.
 On 16 September the division's commander Ugo Buttà ordered the Emilia's units to requisition every vessel in Kotor harbor and sail for Apulia in southern Italy, where British and Italian forces had driven out the Germans.
 The same evening most of the division managed to reach Apulia, while division's rearguard, the I Battalion of the 120th Infantry Regiment "Emilia", surrendered.
-For its refusal to surrender to the Germans and its rearguard action the I Battalion was awarded the regiment's second Bronze Medal of Military Valour.
+For its refusal to surrender to the Germans and its rearguard action the I Battalion was awarded the regiment's second Bronze Medal of Military Valor.

 On 1 October 1943 the remnants of Emilia division were merged into the 119th Infantry Regiment "Emilia", which was then assigned to the 152nd Infantry Division "Piceno", while the 120th Infantry Regiment "Emilia" was reformed with battalions from divisions that had been broken during the German invasion of Italy.
 The new organization of the regiment was as follows: